ooples/pine_script_docs/source/primer/Next_steps.rst

 "indicator" vs "strategy"
 -------------------------
 Pine strategies are used to run backtests.
-In addition to normal script calculations, they also contain ``strategy.*()`` calls to send buy and sell orders to the broker emulator, which can then simulate their execution.
+In addition to indicator calculations, they also contain ``strategy.*()`` calls to send buy and sell orders to the broker emulator, which can then simulate their execution.
 See :doc:`/essential/Strategies`.

-Pine indicator, as the one in the previous example, also contain calculations, but cannot be used in backtesting.
+Pine indicators also contain calculations, but cannot be used in backtesting.
 Because they do not make use of the broker emulator, they use less resources and will run faster.

-Both strategies and studies can run in either overlay or pane mode, and plot information in that space.
-Both can also generate alert events.
-See :doc:`/essential/Alerts`.
+Both indicators and strategies can run in either overlay mode (over the chart's bars) or pane mode (in a separate section below or over the chart).
+Both can also plot information in their respective space, and both can generate :ref:`alert events <PageAlerts>.